amjaskir/amjaskir.github.io/index.md

 I am a postdoctoral researcher at New York University with [Cate Hartley](https://www.hartleylab.org).

-My work examines both how and _why_ different factors – e.g., context, memory consolidation, attention, development – impact learning.
-I am particularly interested in how representations – neural, cognitive, and computational – change with time and affect adaptative behavior.
+My work examines both how and _why_ different factors (e.g., memory consolidation, attention, context, development) impact learning.
+I am particularly interested in how learned representations – neural, cognitive, and computational – change with time and affect adaptative behavior.

 In my research, I use computational models of reinforcement learning to simulate learning scenarios, analyze behavioral data, and generate hypotheses for experiments.
 I also draw insights from neural network models of the brain.